-The Dallas Design District is where it’s at.
-Everything cool, everything new, and everything artsy is happening here.
-Right at the heart of our city, The DDD has come from a “to the trade only” warehouse district to a hip, blossoming community that attracts life and creativity.
+The Dallas Design District has undergone significant change in the past decade.
+Right at the heart of our city, The area has come from a “to the trade only” warehouse district to a hip, blossoming community that attracts life and creativity.

 This blog is sponsored by Jim Lake Companies, a commercial real estate company that has owned property in the district since the 1960’s.
 After working with the City of Dallas to get the area rezoned to allow residential under PD 621 in 2002, Jim Lake Companies built the area’s first residential project, Trinity Loft.
 As more apartment and loft complexes moved to the area, retail, restaurants and art galleries followed.